-What is the history of the ICRC in Northern Ireland?
+Why is the ICRC in Northern Ireland?

-We assessed the needs of the people in Northern Ireland in 2010 and decided the humanitarian situation warranted a full-time presence in the region.
-The ICRC Belfast office opened in April 2011 and now has several staff working on a range of issues.
+We assessed the needs of the people in Northern Ireland in 2010 and decided the humanitarian situation warranted a full-time presence.
+The ICRC Belfast office opened in April 2011 and has several staff working on a range of issues.

 How is the ICRC's work in Northern Ireland funded?